urish/angular-static-site/README.md

 Minimal setup for Angular + FuseBox + Universal featuring Build Time Rendering.

-This is the demo from my "Building High-Performance Static Web Sites with Angular" talk.
-You can [check out the slides](https://goo.gl/skfF5Z).
+This is the demo from my "[Building High-Performance Static Web Sites with Angular](https://goo.gl/skfF5Z)" talk.

 ## Running